 The tool can also be used to adjust the tonal range or color balance of an image using the individual RBG channel levels.

 The Curves tool also allows user to adjust the tonal range, but takes it a step further by allowing users to set new tonal values at multiple points along the tonal range.

 Like Levels, Curves can also adjust the RBG channel plus the Luma channel.
 The Luma curve is beneficial if you want to adjust the contrast or brightness without affecting the saturation.

 Capture One has a dedicated highlight and shadow recovery adjustment nested in the HDR tool.
 It’s great for correcting the exposure in the highlights, shadows, whites, and blacks.

-There are 3 masking options: brush, linear gradient, and radial gradient.
-Masking is one of the better ways to produce fine art photography or selective adjustments.
+There are 3 masking options: Brush, Linear Gradient, and Radial Gradient.
+Masking is one of the better ways to improve selective adjustments.

-Color editor provides advanced color grading without impacting other colors.
-It also comes with a skin tone adjustment option.
+Color Editor provides advanced color grading without impacting other colors.
+It also comes with a Skin Tone adjustment option to accurately target people.

 Black and White